bufbuild-ru/docs/docs/configuration/v2/buf-gen-yaml/index.md

 ### `zip_archive`

 Specifies a local or remote (http/https) zip archive, with the location as the value.
+Authentication for HTTPS and SSH locations is documented in [Buf CLI inputs](../../../reference/inputs/#authentication).
 You can optionally specify the following sub-keys:

 - `strip_components`: Integer.
 Reads at the relative path and strips some number of components.
 - `subdir`: String.
 Reads at the relative path and uses the subdirectory specified within the archive as the base directory.